xwenn/Project8_TrainlyIO/README.md

       You will see the course Id, name, instructor, primary topic, the number of students who enroll in the course, and the number of students who are interested in the course.
 It is shown in the order of the number of students who enroll in the course.

       (8) Enter 8 if want to know your payment information.

+      It will show the payment information about the courses you have enrolled, including the course name, instructor, payment date, completion date, the fee and the payment code.
+Then it sums the total money you have spent.

       It will show the payment information about the courses you have enrolled, including the course name, professor, payment date, completion date, the fee and the payment code.
 Then it sums the total money you have spent.